 The pressure pump is a twin spur gear design, 8 tooth, 7 D.P. incorporating an inbuilt pressure relief valve which opens to allow recirculation between 45 and 50 lbs/sq.in.
 The dual scavenge oil pump is a triple spur gear design, scavenging oil from the front and rear of the cast sump catch pan.
 Both pumps are driven by a cross shaft gear assembly driven via the same skew gear which drives the distributor shaft spur gear, though, importantly, Jaguar specified a differing and rather critical backlash tolerance between this and the cross shaft spur gear.

-We manufacture a complete new Jaguar D Type engine, the foundation of our engines being our new cast iron cylinder blocks in either 3.4 Litre, 3.75 Litre or 3.8 Litre variants.
+We manufacture a complete new engine to fit the Jaguar D Type, the foundation of our engines being our new cast iron cylinder blocks in either 3.4 Litre, 3.75 Litre or 3.8 Litre variants.
 Numerous overbore sizes are offered for all engine types.
-We can also re-manufacture a Jaguar D type engine using a clients original cylinder block if preferred, however, the correct early cylinder blocks are not only becoming difficult to source, but many are no longer realistically serviceable and certainly few of the original Jaguar cylinder blocks can withstand the rigours of Historic Motor Racing long term.
+We can also re-manufacture a D type engine using a clients original cylinder block if preferred, however, the correct early cylinder blocks are not only becoming difficult to source, but many are no longer realistically serviceable and certainly few of the original Jaguar cylinder blocks can withstand the rigours of Historic Motor Racing long term.
 We offer both wide angle and narrow angle cylinder head variants with a broad choice of camshaft specifications and porting options.

 Our engines are supplied with or without the fuel system.
 We offer our own ‘in-house’ manufactured DCO3 carburettors with the correct inlet manifold for either wide angle or production cylinder heads.
 Both the Jaguar C9284 production inlet manifold and the XK1834 wide angle inlet manifold are produced by us to exacting standards and can be adapted to suit Weber DCOE carburation if preferred.